 Basic Reading II is designed for the non-native speaker or any student that may be having trouble in the development of oral language/reading skills and interaction strategies.
 Reading and vocabulary skills will be introduced and practiced with an emphasis on reading comprehension.
 Enrollment in this course is based upon the student receiving an appropriate score on a placement exam.
+The student must attain a grade of "C" or better to advance.
 This is a three credit hour course.